CROliveira/R_WebHarvesting/README.md

 # R_WebHarvesting

-Using Rvest to scrape Towards Data Science website.
+This repo includes information about publications on Towards Data Science and uses Rvest R library to scrape the website.

+By accessing these datasets, the user agrees to full acknowledgement of the Open Government License - Ontario.